ljpatrick/marxpaint/docs/en/README.txt

                       fades away (a gradient) radially, centered on where you clicked.

-                 Note: Prior to Tux Paint 0.9.24, this was a Magic tool (see below).
-Note: Prior to Tux Paint 0.9.26, this tool only offered the 'Solid' method of filling.
+                 Note: Prior to Marx Paint 0.9.24, this was a Magic tool (see below).
+Note: Prior to Marx Paint 0.9.26, this tool only offered the 'Solid' method of filling.

      ----------------------------------------------------------------------